dgolja/golja-influxdb/README.md

 The InfluxDB module manages both the installation and configuration of InfluxDB.
 I am planning to extend it to allow management of InfluxDB resources, such as databases, users, and privileges.

+*NOTE*: Until version 1.0.0 is released the API may change, however I will try my best to avoid it.

 ##Installation

 `puppet module install golja/influxdb`